TACL: Threshold-Adaptive Curriculum Learning Strategy for Enhancing Medical Text Understanding: Introduction

-The main contributions can be summarized as follows: \begin{enumerate} \item To the best of our knowledge, this is the first work to apply curriculum learning to the medical text understanding task.
-By introducing curriculum learning into this domain, our approach provides a novel perspective for handling the inherent complexity and variability of clinical narratives. \item We design a difficulty assessment method based on a domain-specific pre-trained language model, which effectively quantifies the complexity of medical texts.
-This method enables a systematic division of clinical narratives into difficulty levels, providing a structured foundation for the curriculum learning process. \item We propose an adaptive training strategy that dynamically adjusts the learning process based on the model's performance.
-This strategy enhances the model's ability to generalize across diverse medical datasets, reducing overfitting to specific domains and improving robustness in real-world applications. \end{enumerate}
+\begin{itemize} \item \textbf{First application of curriculum learning in medical text understanding:} TACL introduces curriculum learning to handle the complexity and variability of clinical narratives, offering a novel perspective for this domain. \item \textbf{Difficulty assessment with domain-specific models:} A pre-trained language model quantifies medical text complexity, enabling systematic difficulty categorization for curriculum learning. \item \textbf{Adaptive training strategy:} TACL dynamically adjusts the learning process, enhancing generalization across diverse medical datasets and improving robustness in real-world applications. \end{itemize}